-Sometimes insurance companies will offer what is called a lump sum settlement.
-A lump-sum settlement means that instead of receiving monthly payments, you will be given a one-time payment equal to the number of months they planned to pay in one check.
+Sometimes a long-term disability carrier will send you a letter offering to pay you a lump-sum, better known as lump-sum buyout offers.
+A lump-sum buyout means that instead of receiving monthly payments, you will be given a one-time payment equal to the number of months they planned to pay in one check.
 This might sound like a great idea- you get a large check, and the insurance company doesn’t have to worry about monthly payments.
-But a lump sum settlement comes with advantages and disadvantages.
+But a lump-sum buyout comes with advantages and disadvantages.

-If you have been offered a lump sum settlement payment, we understand that most claimants are tempted to accept a quick cash payment because they are suffering financially as a result of their disabilities, but you should decide whether or not to settle very carefully.
+If you have been offered a lump-sum buyout payment, we understand that most claimants are tempted to accept a quick cash payment because they are suffering financially as a result of their disabilities, but you should decide whether or not to settle very carefully.
 The insurance company will be estimating what your disability is worth from the company’s point of view.
 There is a chance they could undervalue your claim.

-Before accepting an offer you should understand your legal rights and what it will take to fight back against the disability insurance company.
+If you are already receiving benefits, you may be wondering why you would consult with an attorney.
+Before accepting a lump-sum buyout offer you should understand your legal rights, the value of your claim, and what it will take to fight back against a low-ball offer from the disability insurance company.
 An experienced Long Term Disability Insurance attorney can help you evaluate factors such as:

 - The present value of your claim;